worthingtonse/RAIDA_KEY_EXCHANGE/Anonymous Key Exchange Services.md

 IP | IPv4 of key server or first 4 of IPv6
 00 | Last 12 of IPv6 of key server or random numbers if IPv6
 PT | Port used by the key server
+ME | Memo.
+This is encrypted by the keys.

 Sample Request with 4 key parts(Unencrypted):